Compliance Guides

 - Do EU regulations apply to companies outside the EU?

-- Yes, frequently.
-If you offer goods or services to people in the EU, monitor their behaviour, place products on the EU market, or supply EU financial entities, EU rules such as GDPR, the AI Act, or DORA can apply without any EU establishment.
+- Yes, and more often than companies expect.
+If you offer goods or services to people in the EU, monitor their behaviour, place products on the EU market, or supply EU financial entities, rules such as GDPR, the AI Act, or DORA can apply with no EU establishment at all.

 - What is the difference between a regulation and a directive?